Neuralearn/concretebioage/README.md

     *   (Detailed metrics for all bit depths and models are available in the accompanying report and Jupyter Notebook.)
 *   **FHE Performance (Indicative, from development environment):**
     *   **Key Generation Time:** Less than 0.1 seconds.
     *   **FHE Execution Time (per sample, on server):** The deployed Hugging Face Space will provide an FHE execution time for each prediction.
 This is dependent on the server hardware (typically CPU on HF Spaces) and the complexity of the 10-bit Ridge model.
-We got **~ 5s** for L4 Machine on Colab
+We got ~ 500s for 100 samples for L4 Machine on Colab

 ## Key Technical Choices & Trade-offs